NellielProject/Nelliel/README.md

 ## Minimum Requirements ##
 Nelliel's minimum requirements are kept to the lowest reasonable level while also remaining forward compatible.
-Presently this is what's included with the basic RHEL/CentOS 6 install, which can satisfy all dependencies for Nelliel.
-These are only minimum requirements for Nelliel to function; it is strongly recommended to use the latest software versions available.
+Presently this is what's included with the basic RHEL/CentOS 6 install, which can satisfy all dependencies for Nelliel and is also the primary testing environment.
+These are only the minimum requirements for Nelliel to function; it is strongly recommended to use the latest software versions available.

 Required: